 France: Foreigners committed 70% of all violent robberies in Paris during first half of 2022

 48 percent of crimes in Paris are foreigners in a regular or irregular situation, reports the Paris police headquarters

 However, Macron’s and Darmanin’s data may be only half the story.
 In France, crime statistics are only kept on foreigners and French citizens, which means it is hard to decipher how many French citizens with a migrant background are also responsible for crime in the country.

 “This is half an admission, because I have to point out that (Gérald) Darmanin is speaking of crimes committed by foreigners.
-I, on the other hand, was speaking about crimes issuing from a migrant background,” said Obertone.
-“This means not only those who are foreign nationals, but also those who are direct descendants of immigrants: those born in France, are French, but who have a recent migration background.
-And when one adds up these two populations, we arrive at (the figure) that two-thirds of crimes committed on our soil are perpetrated by these individuals, individuals issuing from migration.”
+I, on the other hand, was speaking about the criminality of individuals with a migrant background,” said Obertone.
+“This means not only those who are foreign nationals, but also those who are direct descendants of immigrants: Those born in France, are French, but who have a recent migration background.
+And when one adds up these two populations, we arrive at (the figure) that two-thirds of crimes committed on our soil are perpetrated by these individuals, individuals with a migration background.”

 Obertone says that it is only this statistic that reveals the true scale of the crime committed by foreign nationals and their descendants, even if they have French citizenship.
 He says that because France does not keep statistics on the ethnicity or migration background of criminals, France has an incomplete picture of who is responsible for crime in the country.

 “Hence, this is an admission that does not satisfy me, as it does not touch the root of the issue,” he said.